 We periodically review our accounting policies, estimates and assumptions and make adjustments when facts and circumstances dictate.
-Refer to Annual Report on Form 10-K for the fiscal year ended 2017 filed with the SEC on December 13, 2017, our Form 10 filed January 20, 2017 for fiscal years 2016, 2015, and 2014, and Note 3 "Summary of Significant Accounting Policies" for further details.
+Refer to Annual Report on Form 10-K for the fiscal year ended 2017 filed with the SEC on December 13, 2017, our Form 10 filed January 20, 2017 for fiscal years 2016, 2015, and 2014, and Note 3 "Summary of Significant Accounting Policies" of the notes to the condensed consolidated financial statements of this report for further details.